miconda/lucariox.vim/README.md

 `Darkblue` color scheme is part of default `vim` distribution.

-In addition, it defines the colors for terminal, variable types, ...
+In addition, it defines the colors for embedded terminal, variable types, ...

 ## Installation ##